- Whistleblower Laws

 Whistle Blower Laws

 An employee can report illegal acts committed by his or her employer.
 Such an employee or “whistleblower” must have a “reasonable belief” that what he or she will disclose is truly a violation of law, rule, or regulation, gross mismanagement, gross waste of funds, abuse of authority, or pose a substantial and specific danger to public health or safety.
 An employee must be careful to not report unfounded violations.
 An employer cannot fire or retaliate against an employee for reporting the employer’s wrongdoing, or for confronting the employer or testifying against the employer in an administrative or court proceeding.
-Whistleblowers (those who report the wrongdoing) may receive compensation such as double back pay, special damages, and legal fees.
+Whistleblowers may receive compensation such as double back pay, special damages, and legal fees.
 However, time limits apply to take legal action against an employer who has retaliated.
 Depending on applicable federal or state law, in some cases, the time limit can only be 30 days from the date of the employer’s offense.
-It is important that the wronged employer seeks the advice of counsel as soon as possible after this situation arises.
+It is important that both parties seek the advice of counsel as soon as possible after this situation arises.
 For more information, see the following blog articles: Whistleblower Laws, In a Nutshell; Whistleblower Protection Act; and The False Claims Act and Qui Tam Actions.

 Medicare and Medicaid Fraud